mtdowner/codecademy/computer-science/intro-to-programming/intro-to-comp-sci-career-path/python-hello-world/project/block-letters/README.md

 Press **Save** to run your program.

 ### Task 5
-Don’t forget to check off all the tasks before moving on.
+Don't forget to check off all the tasks before moving on.

 Sample solutions: